 The constitution establishes the powers and duties of The Florida Senate.
-The Legislative Branch, as defined in the Constitution, has exclusive lawmaking power and determines the general policies by which the problems of society are to be met.
-In a simplified version, legislators propose bills, which if passed favorably by both houses, and approved by the Governor, become law.
+The Legislative Branch, as defined in the Constitution, has exclusive lawmaking power.
+In a simplified version, legislators propose bills which, if passed favorably by both houses and approved by the Governor, become law.
 Learn more about how an idea becomes a law.

 In this Section

 A permanent collection of state laws organized by subject area into a code made up of titles, chapters, parts, and sections.
 The Florida Statutes are updated annually by laws that create, amend, transfer, or repeal statutory material.